AdaCore/uwrap/documentation/tutorial/tutorial.rst

 .. code-block:: text

-   wrap wrap_ada_specs ();
+   walk wrap_ada_specs ();

+This command is a conditionless execution over the template ``wrap_ada_specs``, without storing the resulting object.
+This is needed here as we're only interested in executing the commands declared in the wrap_ada_specs template without storing its result or recording that it has been applied.

-This is a conditionless wrapper.
-This means that every node will be potentially wrapped by this action.
-Here, wrap_ada_specs is actually not a template, it is a visitor declared in ada.wrappers.
-Its role is to further explore the current node and position many default wrappers to it, in order to sustain the generation of the overall Ada code.
+``wrap_ada_specs`` role is to further explore the current node and position many default wrappers to it, in order to sustain the generation of the overall Ada code.
 This is a good demonstrator of some of the most advanced capabilities of UWrap - you can open the file [link to include/templates] for more information.
 Note that as of today, it is primarily designed to be used in conjunction to -fdump-ada-spec, and only supports the subset of specification